Muukid/muGraphics/README.md

 mug is licensed under public domain or MIT, whichever you prefer, as well as (technically) [Apache 2.0 due to OpenGL's licensing](https://github.com/KhronosGroup/OpenGL-Registry/issues/376#issuecomment-596187053).

+# Multi-threading

+mug does not directly support thread safety, and must be implemented by the user themselves.
+Thread safety in mug can be generally achieved by locking each object within a mug context (ie `muGraphic` for example), making sure that only one thread ever interacts with the given object at once.
+This includes render calls, buffer creation, etc. There are a few known exceptions to this to achieve total thread safety, which are detailed below, but multi-threading with mug is not thoroughly tested.

+## Context creation

+If `MU_SUPPORT_OPENGL` is defined, two contexts cannot be created at the same time.

+## Graphic updating

+Due to limitations with the handling of messages on Win32, no more than one graphic can be updated safely at any given time across threads.

+## Window resizing/moving

+Due to the way that Win32 handles messages when the window is being resized or moved, a call to `mug_graphic_update` on a graphic created via a muCOSA window will hang for the entire duration of the window being dragged/moved.
+Handling implemented by users of mug should expect this, and handle vital functionality that needs to be executed over this time on a separate thread.

 # Known issues and limitations

 This section covers the known issues and limitations of the libraries.